RichardBack/PetHotelManagement/README.md

 # Hi, I'm Richard! 👨‍💻 Computer Scientist and Programmer

-Welcome to this ePortfolio!
-This showcases a **Computer Science graduate** from **Southern New Hampshire University**, with expertise in programming, problem-solving, and software engineering.
+Welcome to my ePortfolio!
+I am a **Computer Science graduate** from **Southern New Hampshire University**, with expertise in programming, problem-solving, and software engineering.
 Below is an overview of key skills, projects, and insights.

-## 📚 About
+## 📚 About Me

-A strong foundation in problem-solving, algorithms, and coding has been built throughout the Computer Science journey.
-Focus is on creating efficient, scalable software solutions while adapting to new programming languages.
+As a Comuter Science graduate, I have built a strong foundation in problem-solving, algorithms, and coding.
+I thrive on creating efficient, scalable software solutions while adapting to new programming languages.

 ## 🌟 Featured Project: **Pet Hotel Management System**

 The **Pet Hotel Management System** is a key project highlighting skills in **software engineering**, **algorithms**, and **database management**.
-Initially developed as a **Java-based system**, the project has evolved into a **Python-based solution** to manage both dogs and cats.
+Initially developed as a **Java-based system**, the project has evolved into a **Python-based solution** to manage both dogs and cats within **MySQL** database.
+This transition enables more efficient data handling and interaction with the database, leveraging Python's flexibility alongside MySQL's robust relational database management capabilities.
+The system maintains essential functionalities such as check-in/check-out processes, pet-specific services, and a structured database for storing information on each pet.

 ### Key Highlights:
 - **Java Implementation**: Core classes like `Pet`, `Dog`, and `Cat` were developed to manage pet information.